NishithSaiSeshaKumar/Virtual-Air-Painting/Readme.md

 - `air_painting.py` — Main script that runs the virtual paint application.
 - No additional configuration files are required.

-## 📸 Example Output

-> 👆 A webcam window appears where you draw in the air, and a semi-transparent painting trail follows your index finger.

 ## 📌 Notes

 - **Performance Tip:** Ensure good lighting and keep your hand fully visible to the camera for best accuracy.
 - The current setup supports one hand at a time and is optimized for basic drawing.

-## 🧠 Future Improvements

-- Add GUI-based color selection.
-- Recognize more gestures (e.g., open palm to clear).
-- Save your artwork with a hotkey.